The Skiing 80%

 The food is good, especially up the mountain.
 The Saalbach ski area now has around 70 mountain eateries, varying from proper restaurants and atmospheric mountain huts to the simplest of snack bars.

 “Great, affordable mountain eating everywhere,” was how one reporter summed it up.
 Pfefferalm, an ancient farmhouse above Hinterglemm, is a favourite.
 Rosswaldhutte, situated beside the Rosswald lift, has good food and staff in traditional Austrian costume.
 Sportalm (+43 6541 7972), Thurner Alm, Gerstreit Alm, and Maisalm are all recommended.
 Goass Stall (meaning ‘goat shed’) serves hearty local dishes.
+The Hinterhag Alm is located on the Kohlmais valley descent, a few metres away from the hotel of the same name.

 It receives rave reviews on Tripadvisor: “Wiener Schnitzel the size of your face and very tasty Tiroler Grostl.
 They also do a great Gluhwein and have a huge covered area outside with disco lights and music,” was one report.
 Bäckstätt Stall is a smart eatery at the foot of the slopes, open from 10am to 9pm daily.